 Favorite drink: Abuelita Latte with oat milk

 Backlot is a coffee roaster with a fun community background and great drinks.
 Friendly baristas always greet us, and their cardamom latte is one of my favorites!
-Since it started in Evanston (Illinois), which is north of the city, their Chicago location is pretty far north.
-But if you have a car, you won’t regret the drive to Backlot.
+Since it started in Evanston (Illinois), north of the city, their Chicago location is pretty far north.
+But you won’t regret the drive to Backlot if you have a car.

 Favorite drink: Cardamom Latte with oat milk

 Whether it’s your first time in the city or you’ve lived here your whole life, I hope this post makes your upcoming caffeine trip a little easier.
-As mentioned, this list will keep growing as I keep trying all the fantastic cafes in Chicago.
+As mentioned, this list will keep growing as I try all the fantastic Chicago cafes.
 If there’s one you think I need to check out, please let me know in the comments.

 Interested in exploring other parts of Chicago?
 Here are some helpful guides

 - 40 Best Places to Eat in Chicago

 - 13 Best Chicago Photography Spots